nikhilkumarmarati/Kharagpur-Transport-Protocol/README.md

 Refer to the source files for implementation details and usage examples.
 The protocol is designed for reliable communication over UDP using shared memory for socket management.

 ---

-Let me know if you want to add sections for build instructions, usage examples, or troubleshooting!